Oogway-Technologies/oogway-pilot/CONTRIBUTING.md

 ### **Tool Stack**

-The app is built with NextJS + Firebase + Recoil + Auth0.
+The app is built with NextJS + + TailwindCSS + Firebase + Recoil + Auth0.
 You don't need to be an expert on all four to contribute, but you should at least familiarize yourself with them.

 | Tool                                                                        | Purpose                                      |
 | :-------------------------------------------------------------------------- | :------------------------------------------- |